 Maaseh Avos = Halacha LMaaseh

-When it comes to the parshiyos of sefer Bereishis, many people (mistakenly) kick back, relax and go on “cruise control”.
+When it comes to the parshiyos of sefer Bereishis, many people mistakenly kick back, relax and go on “cruise control”.
 They think that now is the time for stories, not actually actively learning any “real halacha” from the Chumash.

 However, this is the wrong approach.
-There is a plethora of relevant information that we can and should glean and learn (lishmor v’la’asos) from the actions of our great forefathers, the Avos and Imahos.
+There is a plethora of relevant information that we can and should glean and learn, lishmor v’la’asos, from the actions of our great forefathers, the Avos and Imahos.
 This does not only fall into the realm of proper conduct, midos tovos and ma’asim tovim, but even halacha l’ma’aseh.

 Hashomer Malachim Anochi?

-There is a halachic disagreement between two of the preeminent commentators on the Shulchan Aruch, Rabbi Akiva Eiger and the Pischei Teshuva, whether appointing someone to stand over the two people eating to make sure that they don’t eat from each other’s plates (a shomer) is effective.
+There is a halachic disagreement between two of the preeminent commentators on the Shulchan Aruch, Rav Akiva Eiger and the Pischei Teshuva, Rav Avraham Tzvi Hirsch Eisenstadt, whether appointing someone to stand over the two people eating to make sure that they don’t eat from each other’s plates, (a shomer) is effective.
 The question is, may one rely on someone standing there watching instead of a hekker to allow them to eat together?
-Many halachic decisors through the ages have taken stances on both sides of this debate.
+Can a shomer take the place of a hekker?

 That’s not all, folks…